 Our MSSL ExtendedSSL Certificates will continue to use the existing CA for RSA keys, but will use a new ECC CA that chains to Root R5 for ECC keys which permits a complete ECC chain.

-In order to provide additional trust of the ECC Certificates issued under Root R5, you may want to use the R3-R5 Cross Certificate which can be used to chain Root R5 issued Certificates back to Root R3.
+To provide additional trust of the ECC Certificates issued under Root R5, you may want to use the R3-R5 Cross Certificate which can be used to chain Root R5 issued Certificates back to Root R3.
 This will assure that the ECC Certificates are trusted by the same clients as RSA issued Certificates.

 For your reference, you can check the ExtendedSSL Intermediate Certificates support article which is found here.